matomo-org/developer-documentation/docs/core-team-workflow.md

 * if a new feature, explain the use case with suggestions or a specification,
 * if a UI improvement, mockups or a detailed description of the changes.

 We are rather obsessed with keeping trac an organized place.
 Tickets are generally prioritized by severity.
 Tickets are either of the type 'Bug', 'New feature' or 'Task'.
-All Bugs are moved to the current roadmap because of our [no-bug policy](http://piwik.org/roadmap/).
+All Bugs are moved to the current milestone because of our [no-bug policy](http://piwik.org/roadmap/).
 Developers (Piwik team members or external contributors) decide for themselves which features they would like to work on.

-## Roadmaps and Backlog
+## Milestones and Backlog

 Trac, Piwik's official issue tracker, has been used since [the beginning of the project](http://piwik.org/history/).
-All opened tickets are grouped in [Roadmaps](http://dev.piwik.org/trac/roadmap).
-Click the menu link 'Roadmap' [in trac](http://dev.piwik.org).
-The Current roadmap is listed at the very top and contains all the most important tickets to fix in accordance with our [mission and vision for the Piwik analytics platform](http://piwik.org/roadmap/).
+All opened tickets are grouped in [Milestones](https://github.com/piwik/piwik/issues/milestones).
+Click the menu link 'Milestones' [in github issues](https://github.com/piwik/piwik/issues).
+The Current milestone is listed at the very top and contains all the most important tickets to fix in accordance with our [mission and vision for the Piwik analytics platform](http://piwik.org/roadmap/).

-All other important and exciting tickets are moved to [The Great Piwik 2.x Backlog](http://dev.piwik.org/trac/query?status=assigned&status=new&status=reopened&milestone=2.x+-+The+Great+Piwik+2.x+Backlog&group=priority&col=id&col=summary&col=owner&col=type&col=priority&col=component&col=time&order=priority).
-This roadmap is our active Tickets Backlog.
-From time to time, we move one ticket from the Great Piwik 2.x Backlog to the current roadmap.
+All other important and exciting tickets are moved to [The Great Piwik 2.x Backlog](https://github.com/piwik/piwik/issues?milestone=40&state=open).
+This milestone is our active Tickets Backlog.
+From time to time, we move one ticket from the Great Piwik 2.x Backlog to the current milestone.

-Other ideas and suggestions which we are not planning to implement in the future are moved to the [Future Releases roadmap](http://dev.piwik.org/trac/query?status=assigned&status=new&status=reopened&milestone=Future+releases&group=priority&col=id&col=summary&col=owner&col=type&col=priority&col=component&col=time&order=priority).
+Other ideas and suggestions which we are not planning to implement in the future are moved to the [Future Releases milestone](https://github.com/piwik/piwik/issues?milestone=3&state=open).

 ## Our release process

 We try to publish a new Piwik release about once a month.
 A release is ready when the following release conditions are met.
 Our [continuous integration tests](http://piwik.org/qa/) must be green.
 Generally we will release several beta releases to give early access and ensuring continuous testing of Piwik.
-All critical tickets [to the corresponding roadmap](http://dev.piwik.org/trac/roadmap) must be closed.
+All critical tickets [to the corresponding milestone](https://github.com/piwik/piwik/issues/milestones) must be closed.
 All [officially supported plugins](http://plugins.piwik.org/developer/piwik) (built by Piwik) available on the [Marketplace](http://plugins.piwik.org/) must be compatible.

 To publish a new Piwik version, the release manager will tag the new version in git (see [all release tags](https://github.com/piwik/piwik/tags)).
 A shell script is then run to generate the archives (zip and tar.gz) which are copied to the build server [builds.piwik.org](http://builds.piwik.org/).
 The file [builds.piwik.org/LATEST](http://builds.piwik.org/LATEST) is updated with the latest stable release number.
 Within hours, Piwik installations will be updated by users via the one click [upgrade mechanism](http://piwik.org/docs/update/) &ndash; or by manual upgrades.

 The Changelog is then updated with a new entry for this release.
-The changelog typically lists [all tickets closed in this release](http://dev.piwik.org/trac/report/1), and point people to the newest [FAQs](http://piwik.org/faq/) and [User guides](http://piwik.org/faq/).
+The changelog typically lists all tickets closed in this release, and point people to the newest [FAQs](http://piwik.org/faq/) and [User guides](http://piwik.org/faq/).

 Releases that contain the string "alpha", "beta", "rc", are built for testing purposes and are not advertised on [piwik.org](http://piwik.org).
 They are, however, made available on the build server and the [builds.piwik.org/LATEST_BETA](http://builds.piwik.org/LATEST_BETA) is updated to contain the release's version string.
 You can enable Piwik to use the latest Beta release automatically if you want to test the latest features ([see this faq to learn how](http://piwik.org/faq/how-to-update/#faq_159)).